A24Group/ssGWT-lib/src/org/ssgwt/client/ui/tree/README.md

 ## Tree

-The Tree is used to display a tree structure it has 2 states view and edit in the view state only items that are selected will be displayed.
-If a node is not selected but has children that is selected, the node will display in the view state but will have an icon to indicate it is not selected.
-In the edit state all nodes will be displayed, selected nodes will be collapsed, node that are not selected and has no children that is selected will also be collapsed and node that are not selected but have children that is selected will be expanded.
+The Tree is used to display a tree structure.
+The tree has 2 states VIEW and EDIT.

+In the VIEW state only items that are selected will be displayed.
+If a node is not selected but has children that is selected, the node will be displayed in the view state.
+These nodes will have an icon to indicate it is not selected.

+In the EDIT state all nodes will be displayed.
+Selected nodes will be collapsed.
+Nodes that are not selected and has no children that is selected will also be collapsed.
+Nodes that are not selected but have children that is selected will be expanded.

 ### Example